luisfariass/Fatemeh-Hosseinigoki/README.md

 ## About

-I am currently a PhD student in ECEE at Arizona State University, working with professor Oliver Kosut.
+I am currently a PhD student in ECEE at Arizona State University, working with [Oliver Kosut](https://sites.google.com/site/okosut/).

 ### Research Interest